jjoshkan/Joshua_Kan/README.md

 If you stop learning, you'll stop living :nerd_face:

 ### **What I do on daily basis :thinking::**
-- :computer: Currently working on  **_Wesley Project_** under [Social Impact Analytics Institute](https://www.siainstitute.org/) to reduce **School Violence** with Data Science!
+- :computer: Currently working on  **_Wesley Project_** for [Social Impact Analytics Institute](https://www.siainstitute.org/) to reduce **School Violence** with Data Science!
-- 🌱 Currently learning the applications of Deep Learning through online [courses](https://www.coursera.org/instructor/andrewng) from the master, [Andrew Ng](https://www.andrewng.org/)! :sunglasses:
+- 🌱 Currently grinding knowledge of Deep Learning applications through online [courses](https://www.coursera.org/instructor/andrewng) from THE master, [Andrew Ng](https://www.andrewng.org/)! :sunglasses:
 - 💬 Talk to me about Artificial Intelligence and its applications.
 - 📫 How to reach me: @joshuakhanzz@gmail.com
 - ⚡ Fun fact my fave emoji -> :3 (past facebook emoticon)